zopefoundation/grok/doc/reference/directives.rst

    A module-level directive, which can be used to register a locales directory.
-It is a Python based equivalent to the ZCML directive \code{i18n:registerTranslations}.
+It is a Python based equivalent to the ZCML directive ``i18n:registerTranslations``.

    If no value is given, the default `locales` is taken.

    The directory must exist in the path given relative to the package wherein the directive was used.

-   The directive takes at most one parameter and can be used several times per module.
+   The directive takes exactly one parameter and can be used several times per module.

    A :class:`GlobalGrokker` is called for every module in a grokked